dlewis2017/CSS-SCSS/README.md

 - Use pixels when base is rem if you never want that to be adjusted if the base is as well
 - Use table and table cell for creating boxes side by side with same height and for vertically centering
 - Use column in css for separting text into columns

+### Things Todo
+- Adjust popup when decreased device size
+- Test Density and Resolution Switching on all other images